 The County utilizes various computer systems and network technology to perform many of its vital operations.
 Such operations often include the storage and transmission of sensitive information.
 As a result, the County may be the target of cyberattacks attempting to gain access to such information.
 In addition to intentional attacks, information breaches may occur due to unintentional employee error.
-A successful cyberattack or unintentional breach could substantially interrupt County services and operations for an unknown period of time, and substantially disrupt and damage the County's financial condition and general economic conditions in the County.
-The County is not aware of any successful cyber security breach or related attack against the County.
-However, attempted cyber security attacks against organizations or entities similar to the County are increasingly common.
-In January 2024, the Federal Bureau of Investigation issued a specific warning that international hackers are working to attack governmental infrastructure in the United States.
+A successful cyberattack or unintentional breach may require the expenditure of an unknown amount of money or time to resolve, substantially interrupt County services and operations and subject the County to legal action.
+The County has no knowledge of, nor historical record of, any successful cyber security breach or related attack.
+Attempted cyber security attacks, whether anonymous or targeted, occur on a periodic frequency that is not uncommon to organizations or entities similar to the County.
 To mitigate against such risks, the County has instituted various policies and procedures to protect its network infrastructure, including a cyber-security training requirement for certain departments, as well as general cyber security training and awareness for all employees.
 The County also maintains insurance against cyber security incidents.
 Despite the County's measures to safeguard its network infrastructure, there are no guarantees that such measures will be successful.